smart-classic/smart_docs/framework/reference-implementation/client-java.md

 ---
-layout: default
+layout: framework
-title: SMART Java Client
+title: SMART - Java Client
 ---

 <div class='red_box'>Note: This Java client has not been updated to the